It's Not a Storage Unit. It's a Trap.

 • Share this page with friends and family considering self-storage

-• Leave honest, detailed reviews on Google, Yelp, and the BBB
+• Leave honest, detailed reviews on Google, Yelp, and the Better Business Bureau

 • Contact your local news station.
 Consumer reporters cover these stories